 False-occupancy-detections

-Unfortunately, no information is given about the sensor’s reliability in terms of not ‘detecting’ a signal which is not present (i.e. an estimate of Pfp, the probability of indicating a false-occupancy-detection).
+Unfortunately, no information is given about the sensor’s reliability in terms of not ‘detecting’ a signal which is not present (i.e. an estimate of Pfo, the probability of indicating a false-occupancy-detection).
 To cover this deficiency, we will have to make some assumptions which may or may not be correct.
 We make assumptions which appear to be plausible.

-We assume that the WSD sensor operating in its most sensitive mode will have a probability Pfp to falsely ‘detect’ a signal which is not present (i.e. a false-occupancy-detection).
-The probability Pfp cannot be too large, because otherwise the sensor would be ‘useless’.
+We assume that the WSD sensor operating in its most sensitive mode will have a probability Pfo to falsely ‘detect’ a signal which is not present (i.e. a false-occupancy-detection).
+The probability Pfo cannot be too large, because otherwise the sensor would be ‘useless’.

-We wish to give an approximate value to the Pfp which is ‘plausible’.
+We wish to give an approximate value to the Pfo which is ‘plausible’.
 We give the following plausibility argument (“L” represents the sensitivity threshold level, which will be varied between -140 dBm and -115 dBm):

-> If Pfp is the probability of registering the presence of a signal, when no signal is present, then the probability of registering the presence of a signal must increase when a signal is present, Prp, must increase. (“Prp” is the probability of detecting a signal.)
+If Pfo is the probability of registering the presence of a signal, when no signal is present, then the probability of registering the presence of a signal must increase when a signal is present, Pro, must increase. (“Pro” is the probability of detecting a signal, i.e. ‘real occupancy’.)

-> Thus Prp > Pfp.
+Thus Pro > Pfo.

-> The probability Prp is about 5% for a receive power down to about -133 dBm for simulated signals and about -127 dBm for measured signals(see Figure 74).
+The probability Pro is about 5% for a receive power down to about -133 dBm for simulated signals and about -127 dBm for measured signals(see Figure 72).

-> Thus, Pfp < 5%.
-To be the ‘most pessimistic’, we assume Pfp = 5% down to -133 dBm, -127 dBm, respectively for simulated and measured signals.
+Thus, Pfo < 5%.
+To be the ‘most pessimistic’, we assume Pfo = 5% down to -133 dBm, -127 dBm, respectively for simulated and measured signals.

-> It has been claimed that the probability for a false-occupancy-detection decreases when the sensor sensitivity threshold level is relaxed.
+It has been claimed that the probability for a false-occupancy-detection decreases when the sensor sensitivity threshold level is relaxed.

-> We assume that the probability of a false-occupancy-detection decreases from 5% to 0% as the sensitivity threshold level is raised by 10 dB from L = -133 dBm (-127 dBm) to L = -123 dbBm (-117 dBm) for the simulated (measured) signal case.
+We assume that the probability of a false-occupancy-detection decreases from 5% to 0% as the sensitivity threshold level is raised by 10 dB from L = -133 dBm (-127 dBm) to L = -123 dBm (-117 dBm) for the simulated (measured) signal case.

-> With this same 10 dB increase of the sensitivity threshold level, the probability for detection of a signal increases from 5% (at -133 dBm, -127 dBm, respectively) to 100% (at -123 dBm, -117 dBm, respectively) (see Figure 74).
+With this same 10 dB increase of the sensitivity threshold level, the probability for detection of a signal increases from 5% (at -133 dBm, -127 dBm, respectively) to 100% (at -123 dBm, -117 dBm, respectively) (see Figure 72).

-So, on the basis of “Figure 7 ??” above, we assume that Pfp = 5% when the sensor is working at its most sensitive level (-140 dBm) up to -133 dBm for simulated signals (-127 dBm for measured signals) and that Pfp = 0% when the sensing threshold level is relaxed to -123 dBm for simulated signals (L = -117 dBm for measured signals).
+So, on the basis of Figure 72 above, we assume that Pfo = 5% when the sensor is working at its most sensitive level (-140 dBm) up to -133 dBm for simulated signals (-127 dBm for measured signals) and that Pfp = 0% when the sensing threshold level is relaxed to -123 dBm for simulated signals (L = -117 dBm for measured signals).
 We write simple equations (Eqn.
 4S and 4M) for this relationship:

 (28)